kohana/userguide/guide/about.upgrading.md

 ## Naming conventions

-The 2.x series differentiated between different 'types' of class (i.e. controller, model etc.) using suffixes.
+The 2.x series used suffixes to differentiate between different 'types' of class (i.e. controller, model etc.).
 Folders within model / controller folders didn't have any bearing on the name of the class.

-In 3.0 this approach has been scrapped in favour of the Zend framework filesystem conventions, where the name of the class is a path to the class itself, separated by underscores instead of slashes (i.e. `/some/class/file.php` becomes `Some_Class_File`).
+In 3.0 this approach has been scrapped in favour of the Zend framework filesystem conventions, where the name of the class is a path to the class itself, separated by underscores instead of slashes (i.e. `Some_Class_File` becomes `/some/class/file.php`).

 See the [conventions documentation](start.conventions) for more information.

 ## Input Library

 The Input Library has been removed from 3.0 in favour of just using `$_GET` and `$_POST`.

+Some of its features, such as [value retrieval with defaults](#post_and_get), still exist in other forms.

-### XSS Protection
+### XSS Protection {#xss_protection}

 If you need to XSS clean some user input you can use [Security::xss_clean] to sanitise it, like so: